pryv/dev-site/src/documents/reference-sections/basics.html.md

 ## What's the URL?

+`https://{username}.pryv.io` (where `{username}` is the name of the user whose data you want to access)

-Because Pryv potentially stores each user's data in a different location according to the user's choice, the API's base URL is unique for each user: `https://{username}.pryv.io` (where `{username}` is the name of the user whose data you want to access).
+Because Pryv potentially stores each user's data in a different location according to the user's choice, the API's base URL is unique for each user.

 ## Calling API methods